Community Facilities District Committee

 By law, all Measure funds must stay local and would be completely dedicated to Altadena Libraries.

-Yes, there are exemptions for low-income households available for anyone who qualifies.
-For more information, contact: ALD Director Nikki Winslow at (626) 798-0833, ext.
-103 or via email at nwinslow@altadenalibrary.org.
+• Yes, there are exemptions for low-income households available for anyone who qualifies.
+For more information, please contact District Director Nikki Winslow or (626) 798-0833 x103.

-The proposed cost for owners of single-family residences is 10 cents per square foot.
+• The proposed cost for owners of single-family residences is 10 cents per square foot.
 If the measure passes, the typical homeowner in the Library District would pay about $14 per month; the assessment will appear on local property tax bills and be due and paid along with other property taxes.
 The measure includes a low income exemption for anyone who qualifies.
-For more information on this topic, please contact ALD Director Nikki Winslow at (626) 798-0833, ext.
-103 or via email at nwinslow@altadenalibrary.org.
+For more information on this topic, please contact District Director Nikki Winslow or (626) 798-0833 x103.